-Our simulation results have demonstrated that the flow-valve keeps traffic within the control range of RED even in the face of misbehaving flows.
+Our simulation results have demonstrated that the flowvalve keeps traffic within the control range of RED even in the face of misbehaving flows.
 Further, it helps isolate undesirable behavior of conformant TCP.

 The flow-valve also has been successfully implemented onto FreeBSD as an extension to the ALTQ RED module [Cho98].
-The flow-valve implementation on FreeBSD is about 600 lines in C and the source code will be available soon.
+The flow-valve implementation on FreeBSD is about 600 lines in C and is included in the ALTQ release.
 We hope that the flow-valve will obtain field experience and provide an incentive in support of end-to-end congestion control.